aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 ==== Unusual Features

 Inform 7 almost reads like English, and boasts quite an unusual feature-set compared to mainstream programming languages.
-Unlike its predecessor, it is not Object-Oriented but rather "Rule-Oriented" (we will see later what this means); it can also infer the type of a "variable" from its usage, but that doesn't refer to type inference in classical variable assignments or return types (as in traditional languages), but rather to what could be seen as a limited form of context sensistivity.
+Unlike its predecessor, it is not Object-Oriented but rather "Rule-Oriented" (we will see later what this means); it can also infer the type of a "variable" from its usage, but that doesn't refer to type inference in classical variable assignments or return types (as in traditional languages), but rather to what could be seen as a limited form of context sensitivity.

 Inform 7 can perform inference of a the category (or "kind") of the referent of a noun phrase; for instance: if a rule is declared that states that only people can "wear" things, and a variable (say "John") is declared to be "wearing a hat", then John will be created as a person.